 Staff should refer to the HMRC key events list to help identify appropriate records for permanent preservation.
 The National Archives Records Collection Policy sets out an overview of the types of records which are and are not collected from public bodies.
 The National Archives Operational Selection Policies are guides about what to select according to government function and type of activity or record.

 5. Audit and compliance

 The DRO is responsible for providing an annual Information and Records Management progress report to HMRC’s Executive Committee.

-HMRC Lines of Business are accountable for developing their own assurance programmes to ensure that the core principles in this policy and related activities are being complied with.
+HMRC Lines of Business are accountable for developing their own assurance programmes to make sure that the core principles in this policy and related activities are being complied with.